Measuring Fitness: Aerobic Capacity

 MAXIMUM OXYGEN UPTAKE: VO2max

-Exercise physiologists evaluate aerobic capacity in terms of VO2max.
-VO2max is reported as milliliters of oxygen per kilogram of body weight per minute, which is abbreviated "ml O2/kg/min."
+Exercise physiologists evaluate aerobic capacity in terms of how much oxygen you use when you're exercising.
+This is called oxygen "uptake."
+It's reported as milliliters of oxygen per kilogram of body weight per minute, which is abbreviated "ml O2/kg/min."

 When you exercise, your cells need an increased supply of oxygen.
 Oxygen uptake, designated by the abbreviation "VO2," is a measurement of how well the respiratory and circulatory systems deliver oxygen to the tissues.
 The rate of oxygen uptake during maximum exercise intensity is called "VO2max," a term that is well-known to elite endurance athletes.

-To provide a perspective, examples of VO2max values from several professional athletes are listed below:
+To provide a perspective, VO2max values from several professional athletes are listed below:

 (age at the time